 Photo Essay: Chiang Mai Sunday Market & Walking Street – Of Food, Souvenirs & Arts

-Luckily, Chiang Mai had a lot in store for me when I happened to land there on an idyllic Sunday morning after boarding a bus overnight from Bangkok.
+Chiang Mai had a lot in store for me when I happened to land there on an idyllic Sunday morning after boarding a bus overnight from Bangkok.
 Chiang Mai had already charmed me with its brisk air, with travelers, especially the backpackers, bustling in the city.
 The day got better when I got to know that Chiang Mai Sunday Market would be happening!
 So the Sunday’s are super unique in Chiang Mai, for the city looks more vibrant, lively and packed – the key attraction being the famous Sunday Market and the Walking Street.

 For the Shopaholics, there is more than you can probably handle because you would be spoilt for choices and too many things are pretty cheap and too many things look adorable!
-Like these stuff which are cool looking, unique and CHEAP!
+Like these stuff which is cool looking, unique and CHEAP!
 So, a lot of things are up on the street for souvenirs and gifts.

 There are so many things to look at, admire or glance at – some of they are really funny too!